AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Memory optimized instance families/Memory optimized instance families.md

 -   Applies to the following scenarios:
     -   High-performance and in-memory databases
     -   Data analysis, data mining, and distributed memory caching
-    -   Hadoop clusters, Spark clusters, and other memory intensive enterprise applications
+    -   Hadoop clusters, Spark clusters, and other memory-intensive enterprise applications

 Instance types